CliMA/ClimaLand.jl/docs/src/Contributing.md

 If you're a collaborator and have the necessary permissions, you can type `bors try` in a comment on a PR to have integration test suite run on that PR, or `bors r+` to try and merge the code.
-Bors ensures that all integration tests for a given PR always pass before merging into `master`.
+Bors ensures that all integration tests for a given PR always pass before merging into `main`.